isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 of the entry.
 If the host previously had a resource assigned to it, and the ``reservation-update`` command is missing the resource, it is deleted from the database.
-If an incremental update of the host is desired, then this can be achieved by doing a ``reservation-get-by-id`` to get the full picture of the host, picking the host out of the response, modifying it to the required outcome, and then issuing the ``reservation-update`` command with the resulting host attached.
+If an incremental update of the host is desired, then this can be achieved by doing a ``reservation-get-by-id`` to get the current state of the host, picking the host out of the response, modifying it to the required outcome, and then issuing the ``reservation-update`` command with the resulting host attached.